ringenomics/FGFR3fusion/README.md

 This repository contains all data for the paper: "Incidental detection of FGFR3‐TACC3 fusion via liquid biopsy leading to earlier diagnosis of an asymptomatic urothelial carcinoma".

 The file layout is as follows. pipeline_code.sh is a bash script file that generates all bam files for the project.
-The python notebook svim_code_for_reruns runs SVIM for variant detection of the various samples.
+The python notebook svim_code_for_reruns.ipynb runs SVIM for variant detection of the various samples.

 <br />Tools used: